-A different name for the configuration file can be specified with the --rcfile=FILE command line option.
+A different location for the configuration file can be specified with the --rcfile=FILE command line option or with the COVERAGE RCFILE environment variable.

 Coverage.py will read settings from other usual configuration files if no other configuration file is used.
 It will automatically read from "setup.cfg" or "tox.ini" if they exist.
 In this case, the section names have "coverage:" prefixed, so the [run] options described below will be found in the [coverage:run] section of the file.
+If coverage.py is installed with the toml extra (pip install coverage[toml]), it will automatically read from "pyproject.toml".
+Configuration must be within the [tool.coverage] section, for example, [tool.coverage.run].

-4.3.1 Syntax
+5.3.1 Syntax